+- 8.4.4.1 In the free position, the body position is optional but the legs shall be together and the toes pointed. - 8.4.4.2 In somersault dives with twist, the twist may be performed at any time during the flight. - 8.4.4.3 If the free position is not shown as prescribed, the judges shall deduct from 1⁄2 to 2 points, according to their opinion.

+8.4.5 Three (3) positions (E)

+- 8.4.5.1 During the dive all three positions (A, B and C) must be shown.
+The straight position (A) must be shown as second position. - 8.4.5.2 If the 3 positions are not shown as prescribed, judges shall deduct from $\frac{1}{2}$ to 2 points, according to their opinion.

+8.4.6 Flying (F)

-- 8432 If the tuck position is not shown as prescribed, the judges shall deduct from $\frac{1}{2}$ to 2 points, according to their opinion - Free position (D) 8.4.4 - 8.4.4.1 In the free position, the body position is optional but the legs shall be together and the toes pointed. - 8.4.4.2 In somersault dives with twist, the twist may be performed at any time during the flight. - If the free position is not shown as prescribed, the judges shall deduct from 1/2 to 2 points, according to their opinion.
-8.4.4.3 - 8.4.5 Three (3) positions (E) - 8.4.5.1 During the dive all three positions (A, B and C) must be shown.
-The straight position (A) must be shown as second position - If the 3 positions are not shown as prescribed, judges shall deduct from 1/2 to 2 points, according to their opinion.
-8.4.5.2 - Flying (F) - 8.4.6.1 In all flying dives a straight position shall be clearly shown and that position shall be assumed from the take-off.
-When the straight position is not shown for at least one quarter of a somersault (90°) the maximum award by the judges shall be $4\frac{1}{2}$ points, notwithstanding that the Referee has not declared maximum $4\frac{1}{2}$ points. - When a diver touches the platform during the flight with the feet or hands, the judges shall deduct according to 8.4.6.2 their opinion. - When a diver is unsafely close to the platform or touches the end of the platform during the flight with the head, 8.4.6.3 the judges shall award up to 2 points, notwithstanding that the Referee has not declared a maximum award of 2 points.
-If the majority of the judges (at least three (3) in a 5 judge panel / at least four (4) in a 7 judge panel) award two (2) or less points, all higher scores shall be two (2) points. - 8.4.6.4 When a judge considers that a dive of a different number has been performed the judge may award zero (0) points, notwithstanding that the Referee has not declared it to be a failed dive. - 8.4.6.5 When a dive is performed clearly in a position other than that announced the dive shall be deemed unsatisfactory.
-The highest award for such a dive is 2 points, notwithstanding that the Referee has not repeated the announcement and declared maximum 2 points. - When a dive is performed with a break of position during the flight, the highest award for such a dive is $4 \frac{1}{2}$ points, 8.4.6.6 notwithstanding that the Referee has not declared maximum 4 1/2 points.
+- 8.4.6.1 In all flying dives a straight position shall be clearly shown and that position shall be assumed from the take-off.
+When the straight position is not shown for at least one quarter of a somersault (90°) the maximum award by the judges shall be 41⁄2 points, notwithstanding that the Referee has not declared maximum 41⁄2 points. - 8.4.6.2 When a diver touches the platform during the flight with the feet or hands, the judges shall deduct according to their opinion. - 8.4.6.3 When a diver is unsafely close to the platform or touches the end of the platform during the flight with the head, the judges shall award up to 2 points, notwithstanding that the Referee has not declared a maximum award of 2 points.
+If the majority of the judges (at least three (3) in a 5 judge panel / at least four (4) in a 7 judge panel) award two (2) or less points, all higher scores shall be two (2) points. - 8.4.6.4 When a judge considers that a dive of a different number has been performed the judge may award zero (O) points, notwithstanding that the Referee has not declared it to be a failed dive. - 8.4.6.5 When a dive is performed clearly in a position other than that announced the dive shall be deemed unsatisfactory.
+The highest award for such a dive is 2 points, notwithstanding that the Referee has not repeated the announcement and declared maximum 2 points. - 8.4.6.6 When a dive is performed with a break of position during the flight, the highest award for such a dive is 4 1⁄2 points, notwithstanding that the Referee has not declared maximum 4 1⁄2 points.